SudoCode7/yourlocalhost/src/Markdown/How_to_clear_your_ISC.md

 Contents:

 -   What is ISC²?
 -   Where does ISC² stand today?
 -   What is Certified in Cybersecurity?
 -   How to prepare for this certification?
 -   What is the fee structure?

--   What is the fee structure?